Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Introduction

 \section{Introduction}

 Load-bearing structures have one of the largest contributions to the total embodied carbon of buildings and infrastructure \cite{kaethner2012}, highlighting the importance of efficient structural designs.
-A major reason for structural design inefficiencies is that structural engineers are typically only first involved in more advanced stages of design, while the impact of design decisions is largest in the preceding conceptual design phases \cite{paulson1976}.
-In this regard, developments aimed at the conceptual structural design phase can potentially have an outsized impact on the sustainability of the Architecture, Engineering and Construction (AEC) industry as a whole.
+Some of the largest structural design inefficiencies stem from decisions made during the conceptual design phase, where the global geometry is defined \cite{paulson1976, fang2023}.
+Completely neglecting structural considerations in this critical design phase often leads to free-form geometries that work only with unnecessarily material-intensive supporting systems characterized by bending-dominant load-bearing behavior.
+At the same time, design methods that do combine structural performance with global geometry, such as structural form-finding, typically require expert knowledge that may not always be available during the conceptual design stage.
+Thus, developments aimed at making structure-informed design more accessible in the conceptual structural design phase can potentially have an outsized impact on the sustainability of the Architecture, Engineering and Construction (AEC) industry as a whole.

 Generative Artificial Intelligence (GenAI) presents a unique opportunity for enhancing the conceptual structural design process and is rapidly transforming a range of other design domains, most prominently those dealing with images, video and natural language, but also areas such as 3D modeling and molecular design.
-Within the AEC industry, GenAI is already being applied for general architectural design \cite{zhuang2025}, automated floor plan generation \cite{weber2022} and generative Building Information Modeling (BIM) \cite{du2025}.
+Within the AEC industry, GenAI is already being applied for general architectural design \cite{zhuang2025,khan2025}, automated floor plan generation \cite{nauata2020house,weber2022} and generative Building Information Modeling (BIM) \cite{du2025,liang2025}.
 While there are also generative AI applications for structural design, they are generally focused on specific tasks, limiting their rate of adoption in structural design practice.

-In this regard, general-purpose generative AI for structural design—especially those accessible through intuitive inputs such as text prompts—can enable a wider exploration of efficient structural designs already in the conceptual design phase.
+In this regard, general-purpose generative AI for structural design, especially models accessible through intuitive inputs such as text prompts, can enable a wider exploration of structural alternatives already in the conceptual design phase.
+In particular, by generating structures that are informed by equilibrium and dominated by efficient axial force action, such models can help bridge the gap between intuitive design exploration and material-efficient structural design.